conda/conda-dot-org/blog/2023-07-28-july-releases.md

 ### We ❤️ Our Community

-Altogether we had 10 (!) new contributors to the conda and conda-build repositories this release cycle; thank you to the conda community for helping make this release so great.
+Altogether we had 10 (!) new contributors to the conda and conda-build repositories this release cycle; thank you to all of our open source community members for helping make the new versions of conda and conda-build so great.

 If you have ideas or want to help improve conda and/or conda-build, we love to see new (and returning) contributors! 😄